h5bp/Front-end-Developer-Interview-Questions/README.md

 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
+* What does CORS stand for and what issue does it address?

 #### HTML Questions: